 Not so hard, right?

-How let's talk about why your back cracks:
+Now, let's talk about why your back cracks:

 Why does your back crack?

-There are a number of a reasons that your back can crack, but it’s typically the result of gases like nitrogen and carbon dioxide being put under pressure in the joints of your spine and forming bubbles.
+There are a number of a reasons that your back can crack, but it’s believed to typically the result of gases like nitrogen and carbon dioxide being put under pressure in the joints of your spine and forming bubbles.

 Notice we said “typically”.
 Here’s the thing: no one is exactly sure why your joints pop when you put pressure on them.